Memory Therapists Association

 For patients with implanted memories

 Implanted memories arrive without context.
-A skill implant provides knowledge but not the years of practice.
-Treatment focuses on "bridging"—creating frameworks that connect implanted memories to genuine experience.
+A skill implant provides the knowledge but not the years of practice.
+An emotional implant provides the feeling but not the relationship that created it.
+The recipient knows something that "they" never experienced.
+Treatment focuses on bridging—creating frameworks that connect implanted memories to genuine experience—and ownership transfer, techniques to help patients claim borrowed memories as authentically theirs.

 Extraction Recovery